Fuukss/companies-data-scraping/README.md

 # Companies data scraper
-One application for scraping data and sending emails.\
+One application for scraping data and sending emails.
-\
-Everything what new user has do it:

 ## Create database
 ```